President And Trustees Of Bates College

 Application Content:

-- Description of the identified program
+- Description of the identified programme

 - Demonstrated or potential impact on intended participants/recipients